polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/programming-spi-flash-via-libero/programming-spi-flash-via-libero.md

 $ make menuconfig
 ```

-After running the command shown above a configuration menu should pop-up.
+After running the command shown above, a configuration menu should pop-up.

 Navigate to the "Services" category